TuumPHP/tuum/README.md

 ### SampleController::onInsert Method

-Finally, the most exciting part of this example, the ```onInsert``` method is under the examination.

-It only returns a response redirecting back to the create form, either with,
+The ```onInsert``` method is far more complicated than create method.
+It returns a redirect response back to the create form.
+The redirect contains either of,

-*   success message if validation is successful, or
+*   a success message if validation is successful, or
-*   error messages and other necessary information.
+*   an error messages and other necessary information.

-> Again, please note that it returns to ```/create``` path with respect to a basePath.

 ```php
     /**